bixb922/crank-organ/doc-software/README.md

 For a 20 pipe organ, see the hardware section for a schematic.
 It's best to connect a touchpad, which really is any metal knob such as a drawer knob connected with a single wire to the input port of the ESP32-S3.
 The touchpad senses the touch of the hand with a capacitive sensing technology.

-Optionally a crank sensor and microphone can be installed (still being tested).
+Optionally a crank sensor and microphone can be installed.
+Crank sensor is still being developed.

 If more than 20 pipes/solenoids are needed, see hardware section of this repository.

 Use Chrome or Firefox on a cell phone, PC, MAC or tablet to control the microcontroller.
 Safari is not supported.

-## Prerequisite skills for installing and configuring the software
+## Prerequisites installing and configuring the software

-Basic command line commands, i.e. cmd on windows, terminal on Mac.
-Commands such as dir or ls and cd.
+Installation is easiest done with command line commandss, i.e. cmd on windows, terminal on Mac.
+You should be familiar with commands such as dir or ls and cd.

-Install standard free software, namely Python and Filezilla.

 No programming required.
-Configuration is done via web pages and forms.
+Configuration is done via web pages and forms with a browser.

-If you need a MIDI configuration that is not available, post an issue.

-Post an issue if you have questions about this software.
+Install Python from python.org.
+You don't need to program with python, but the programs to manage the microcontroller need the Python runtime.

+Python includes the pip "pip installs Python" utility.
+Install esptool and mpremote using: ```pip install esptool```and ```pip install mpremote```

+Install the git utility, to access github.com easily.

 # Installation
 Install MicroPython on the ESP32-S3, please see micropython.org.

-Install the mpremote utility (part of MicroPython) with ```pip install mpremote```
+You will have to download the "ESP32-S3 generic" .bin file and install that as per instructions on the download page with the esptool utility.

-You can use the mpremote utility to verify that MicroPython is working.
+You can use the mpremote utility to verify over a USB cable that MicroPython is working, see https://docs.micropython.org/en/latest/reference/mpremote.html

-Install the git utility, to access github.com

-Get the complete repository with ```git clone https://github.com/bixb922/crank-organ``` to your hard drive of the PC.
+Copy the software repository with ```git clone https://github.com/bixb922/crank-organ``` to your hard drive of the PC.

-Go to the install folder and run ```mpremote run install.py````
+Go to the install folder and run ```mpremote run install_software.py``` and then ```mpremote run install_data.py```

 Now enter ```mpremote ls``` and the output should be similar to:
 ```
 ls :
-          19 .frozen_date
-         539 config.json
            0 data/
          520 main.py
            0 software/